 Business jets are great in a utilitarian sort of way, but if you just want to experience the joy of flight from the front seat, look no further than the light sport category.
 Falling under a special FAA classification, sport pilot licenses are much easier to obtain than full pilot licenses, requiring a minimum of only 20 hours of flight time.
 So if you’re ready to take the plunge, you need a plane to fly.
-Consider the all-composite Fusion 212, which has arrived in the United States from Hungary by way of Texas and Virginia.
+Consider the all-composite Fusion 212, which has arrived in the United States from Hungary by way of Virginia.
 The FAA-certified special light sport aircraft went on sale earlier this year and made its EAA Airventure Oshkosh debut earlier this summer.

 In addition to a lightweight, full-composite fuselage, the Fusion 212 features side-by-side seating with dual controls and a 100 hp Rotax 912 engine that is available in a fuel-injection or carburetor configuration.
 The engine runs on unleaded automobile fuel, and primarily because of the weight of the aircraft, burns only 5 to 7 gallons of gasoline per hour, depending on payload, flying conditions, and engine type (the fuel-injected version is more efficient).
 The base model Fusion 212 is priced at $139,900.

 The company notes that the plane, which made its first flight in 2016 in Hungary, is engineered for aerobatics.
 It has structural load limits of plus-6 to minus-3 gs, and it can be special-ordered with a slightly more powerful engine that enables inverted flight.
 However, The Fusion 212’s FAA certificate limits it to a maximum bank of 60 degrees and a maximum pitch (up or down) of 30 degrees, putting the kibosh on any loop-the-looping in the skies over the United States—that is, any legal loop-the-looping.